nchandar/InterviewNotes/HashTable.md

     <li>Disadvantage of using a linked list - It is harder to traverse/lookup a specific value in a linked list when the size of the linked list gets bigger.</li>
   </ul>
 </li>
+<li>In a hash table the data itself dictates or gies us clue on where the data is going to be stored and where we can find the data for easy look up.
+Eg..
+A hash function would create would indicate where the valeu can be stored</li>
+<li><i><b>Disadvantage of hash table :-</b><i>We should not use has table for sorting or ordering data.
+If used for sorting or ordering then insertion, deletion and lookup becomes close to <b>O(n)</b></li>
 </ol>